Medium Difficult Bible Person Quiz with Answers

 The Melchizedek priesthood has the highest authority in the church, over all things and offices.

-It is greater than the Aaronic priesthood, which cares for the church's affairs and upkeep.
+It is greater than the Aaronic priesthood, which cares for the church's affairs and upkeep, because it holds the authority to perform sacred ordinances and administer higher spiritual matters within the church.

-The Aaronic priesthood baptizes and performs the other duties of the church.
+The Aaronic priesthood baptizes and performs the other duties of the church, such as administering the sacrament and conducting meetings, which are essential for the spiritual nourishment of the congregation.

 Genesis 14